paboyle/Grid/README.md

 ### Important:

-Some versions of GCC appear to have a bug under high optimisation (-O2, -O3)
+Some versions of GCC appear to have a bug under high optimisation (-O2, -O3).

 The safety of these compiler versions cannot be guaranteed at this time.
+Follow Issue 100 for details and updates.

 GCC   v5.x